Perspective | Is Jon Gruden racist? Once again, we’re asking the wrong question.

 As one of football’s notable coaching and broadcasting personalities, he has considerable support.
 Many, including Mike Tirico and Tony Dungy, have defended him.
 If the controversy turns into a referendum on Gruden’s character, he might be able to outlast this shame.

 But there’s so much more that he and others could do to lift this story from trashy gossip to a meaningful societal lesson.
 It shouldn’t be relegated to a hot-button topic that merely scrutinizes his job security and ability to command a locker room of predominantly Black players.
-It’s a chance for Gruden to do the one thing he won’t do: Look within, and in his process of public soul-searching, raise the discourse to a place where everyone else would be willing to do the same.
+It’s a chance for Gruden to do the one thing he won’t do: Look within and in his process of public soul-searching raise the discourse to a place where everyone else would be willing to do the same.

 Racism is more like a spectrum.
 All genres of bias are.
-It means that everyone possesses some level of insensitivity, and those who live without acknowledging it are destined to do something stupid eventually.
+It means everyone possesses some level of insensitivity, and those who live without acknowledging it are destined to do something stupid eventually.
 It may never get exposed the way it did with Gruden, but the silent and unchecked bigotry is far more vicious than what gets exposed.
 Racism can’t be corralled as long as it’s allowed to roam without a sophisticated understanding of the problem.

 It’s troubling if Gruden knew exactly what he was doing when he sent that email about Smith.
-But to me, it’s devastatingly problematic if he truly did not have a clue about the racist history of referring a Black person’s lips and challenging his authority by calling him dumb.
-Gruden was 48 when he sent that email, not 14.
+But to me, it’s devastatingly problematic if he truly did not have a clue about the racist history of referring to a Black person’s lips or challenging his authority by calling him dumb.
+Gruden was 47 when he sent that email, not 14.
 How could Gruden, born in 1963, have lived that long without acquiring a kind of knowledge and compassion key to race relations?
 How could he have been so naive while working alongside so many Black players and coaches?

 What led Gruden to make that comment is either disturbing or incomprehensibly appalling.
 Both require introspection.
 So far, he is interested only in damage control.

-Smith is a smart man, by the way, and more than that, he is someone who enjoys respectful and intellectually challenging conversations.
-It’s sad that as the victim in this matter, Smith has been more vulnerable and reflective than Gruden.
+Smith is a smart man, by the way.
+And more than that, he is someone who enjoys respectful and intellectually challenging conversations.
+It’s sad that as the victim in this matter, he has been more vulnerable and reflective than Gruden.
 In his statement, Smith took the issue to higher ground.

 “This is not the first racist comment that I’ve heard, and it probably will not be the last,” Smith said.
 “This is a thick skin job for someone with dark skin, just like it always has been for many people who look like me and work in corporate America.
 You know people are sometimes saying things behind your back that are racist just like you see people talk and write about you using thinly coded and racist language.